bueler/nla/index.md

 ### Canvas course page

-Log in to [canvas.alaska.edu/courses/FIXME](FIXME) for the Zoom lecture link, Homework and Exam solutions, and to see your grades.
+Log in to [canvas.alaska.edu/courses/15800](https://canvas.alaska.edu/courses/15800) for the Zoom lecture link, Homework and Exam solutions, and to see your grades.

 **UNDER CONSTRUCTION**

 ### Getting Started

-* Attend lectures: FIXME
+* Attend lectures: MWF 1:00–2:00pm in Chapman 107.

 * Read the [Syllabus (PDF)](assets/general/F23/syllabus.pdf).